AddyMills/RockBandEmotionMaker/README.md

 Usage: Add RBEM as a script to Reaper.
 This script will read tracks named "emotion\#" where \# is a number from 1-4.

 Place notes on the notes outlined below with a velocity of 0-127 and a channel of 1 or 2 allowing you to go from 0-255 in strength.
+Channel 1 will go from strength 0-127 (skipping 1), and channel 2 will go from strength 128-255 (skipping 129).
 Running the script will then place text events in the track.
 Copy this to a track named "LIPSYNC\#" where \# is 1-4 and let Onyx create a milo file to be used in-game.

 Use in combination with lipsync2midi (which will create your LIPSYNC tracks for you) in order to add emotions quicker to your own songs: https://github.com/AddyMills/RB-Tools